task-proxemics/XLeRobot/docs/en/source/software/index.md

 - Then run `python lerobot/find_port.py` to check the control board ID.
 Then change the names correspondingly in
 - ![image](https://github.com/user-attachments/assets/19264425-8a67-465f-86ba-3c54ec13793e)
 - If you are having error of not detecting any motor after `sudo chmod ...`, try replugging the power cable.
-- If you are having error of `need 9 motors, but 8 detected`, you need to change the
+- If you are having error of `need 9 motors, but 8 detected`, you need to switch the port names in the above figure.

 ### Keyboard Teleop